What is public affairs?

 Why is it important to learn about public affairs?

-Politics plays a major role in every area of society so understanding how government operates at local and national level will bail you out of many awkward situations as a working journalist.
+Knowing how the country operates is essential for every form of journalism as politics plays a major role in every area of society.
+An understanding of how government operates on a local and national level will bail you out of many awkward situations as a working journalist.

 How do we teach public affairs?

-While some arrive with a real interest in politics, others have rarely made it past the back pages of the papers prior to the course.
+Some trainees arrive with a real interest in politics, whereas others prefer to read the back pages.
 This does not matter.